-Steps Action 1 1 · · · · · · · · · · · · · · · · · · Remind pupil of the desired good behaviour: 'Good sitting please' 2 Final warning Offer choice/consequence: 'You can do good sitting now/here in class or at playtime and miss your playtime/do it outside the class in time out' Do this away from other pupils where possible.
-Discuss desired be to learning.
-Record incident on CPOMS if this is a frequent occurrence or a
+Steps Action 1 Verbal warning Remind pupil of the desired good behaviour: 'Good sitting please' ' ' 2 Final warning Offer choice/consequence: 'You can do good sitting now/here in class or at playtime and miss your playtime/do it outside the class in time out' Do this away from other pupils where possible.
+3 Sanction Follow through with the sanction if negative behaviour persists.
+Discuss desired behaviour with the pupil once calm, before returning to learning.
+Record incident on CPOMS if this is a frequent occurrence or a concern.